Billable Accounts for Division of Solid Waste and Recycling Transactions

 Irrevocable Letter of Credit

 This option requires that solid waste system customers provide the DSW&R an irrevocable letter of credit before receiving charge privileges for transactions.
-The letter of credit needs to be for an amount equal to the average quarterly balance of the customer’s account, since accounts are not considered delinquent until balances remain unpaid for more than 60 days, according to Resolution 94-26.
-The Department of Solid Waste Management will reserve the right to adjust this requirement annually after a review of the customer’s account activity.
+The letter of credit needs to be for an amount equal to the average quarterly balance of the customer’s account since accounts are not considered delinquent until balances remain unpaid for more than 60 days, according to Resolution 94-26.
+The Division of Solid Waste and Recycling will reserve the right to adjust this requirement annually after a review of the customer’s account activity.
 Letters of credit will be drawn upon for the entire account balance whenever an account becomes delinquent.
 The customer whose account lapses into delinquency would not be permitted to use the Reichs Ford Road facility until the value of the letter of credit has been restored to the full amount of the required guarantee.
 Letters of credit will be in a format acceptable to the county, including an auto-renewal clause.

 Cash Escrow